Best LED Grow Lights

 How much light do I need?

 As a general rule of thumb, you want approximately 25 actual watts per low light plant (lettuce, herbs, etc.) and about 50 actual watts per high light plant (tomatoes, cannabis, peppers, etc.).
-Manufacturers will often give a coverage area, which is helpful, although often overestimated, but we find it more helpful to account for the number and type of plants being grown to determine which grow light is best.
+Manufacturers will often give a coverage area, which is helpful, although often overestimated, but we find it more helpful to account for the number and type of plants being grown to determine which are the best LED grow lights.

 As we discussed earlier, plants require different light at different phases of their growth.
 Some manufacturers have built the capability to switch spectrums into their lights.
 Unfortunately, tests have shown that plants do not react well to an abrupt shift in spectrum and their growth can actually be hindered for a period of time while they adjust to the new spectrum.